 - A sole proprietorship files for bankruptcy under Chapter 7 (liquidation) or Chapter 11 (reorganization).

 - A sole proprietorship establishes a pension, profit sharing, or retirement plan.

 - A partnership changes to a corporation.

 - A corporation changes to a partnership.

 - An individual owner of a sole proprietorship dies and the estate takes over the business.

 This list isn't all inclusive.
 Please refer to Employer ID Numbers.

-In general, businesses are required to obtain the TIN from vendors if they're required to file any information return, document or other statement that calls for the TINs of other taxpayers.
+In general, businesses are required to obtain the TIN from vendors if they're required to file any information return, document or other statement that calls for the TIN.
+It’s a good business practice to obtain TIN information from a vendor even if you’re unsure whether any information return, document or other statement will be required.
 Form W-9, Request for Taxpayer Identification Number and Certification can be used to make the request.
 The business should also maintain the verification of these numbers in their records.

 If the recipient is a foreign person, the IRS suggests that you request that the recipient complete the appropriate Form W-8.
 For more information on completing these forms and when a U.S. TIN is required to be included, see the Instructions for the Requester of Forms W–8BEN, W–8BEN–E, W–8ECI, W–8EXP, and W–8IMY.